Topological Flat Minibands and Fractional Chern Insulators in Rashba Systems with Tunable Superlattice Potentials

-\textit{Model---}The proposed setup is schematically illustrated in Fig~\ref{fig:figure1}(a), where a semiconductor thin film with Rashba-type SOC is sandwiched between a ferromagnetic insulator and a periodically patterned dielectric material.
-The proximity exchange effect between the ferromagnet and semiconductor thin film induces Zeeman coupling in the latter, leading to a low-energy Hamiltonian
+\textit{Model---}The proposed setup is schematically illustrated in Fig.~\ref{fig:figure1}(a), where a 2D semiconductor material with Rashba SOC is sandwiched between a ferromagnetic insulator and a periodically patterned dielectric material.
+The low-energy physics of the system is described by

-where $m^*$ is the electron effective mass, $\lambda$ is the strength of Rashba SOC, $V_z$ denotes the proximity-induced Zeeman coupling strength, and $\sigma_{x,y,z}$ are the Pauli matrices acting on spin.
-The time-reversal symmetry of the system is broken by $V_z$.
-Fig. \ref{fig:figure1}(b) shows typical band structures of $H_0$.
+where $m^*$ is the electron effective mass, $\lambda$ is the Rashba SOC strength, $V_z$ is the proximity-induced Zeeman coupling, and $\sigma_{x,y,z}$ are the Pauli matrices acting on spin.
+The presence of $V_z$ breaks time-reversal symmetry and lifts the Kramers degeneracy.

-By engineering the dielectric material into superlattice with an experimentally realizable periodicity of $\sim$10$-$20 nanometers, an externally applied gate voltage can impose a periodic electrostatic potential on the Rashba thin film \cite{forsythe2018band,wang2024dispersion,tan2024designing,suri2023superlattice}.
-In this study, we focus on a triangular superlattice as an illustrative example and provide discussions on other types of superlattices in the Supplementary Material (SM).
-The lowest harmonics of the triangular superlattice potential are given by
+By patterning the dielectric material into a superlattice, an externally applied gate voltage can generate a periodic electrostatic potential in the Rashba thin film \cite{forsythe2018band,wang2024dispersion,ghorashi2023topological,tan2024designing,suri2023superlattice}.
+In this study, we consider a triangular superlattice as a representative example, while discussions on a square superlattice are provided in the Supplementary Material (SM) \cite{SM2024}.
+The lowest-harmonic components of a triangular superlattice potential are given by